 We outline here selected policies and concordats relevant to our award holders, which should be read in conjunction with the Terms and Conditions of your award.

 Please visit the webpage for your scheme to download the latest version of the Terms and Conditions for your award, and download the full policies referenced here from the side of this page.

 Concordat on Openness on Animal Research

 This Concordat outlines best practice for being more open about animal research.
 The four commitments that signatories make are to: be clear about when, how and why animals are used in research; enhance communications with the media and the public about research using animals; be proactive in providing opportunities for the public to find out about research using animals; and report on progress annually and share experiences.

 Please read our grant holder brief to find out how our commitments as signatories of the Concordat affect your Academy of Medical Sciences award.

 San Francisco Declaration of Research Assessment

 The Academy is a signatory of the San Francisco Declaration of Research Assessment (DORA) and our Panel members and peer reviewers are requested not to use journal-based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles.
 In your application, we ask you to highlight three of your publications and outline their significance and your role in these studies.
 This question is intended to promote thorough consideration of the content of a publication or other research output, rather than the impact factor of the journal it is published in.

 For more information on all the concordats we support, please visit our Concordats page.

 Open Access policy

-The Academy’s mission is to promote medical science and its translation into benefits for society.
+The Academy’s mission is to create an open and progressive research sector to improve the health of people everywhere.
 We believe that unrestricted online access to scientific publications for all - Open Access - supports this ambition.
 Awardees are required to:

 - Where possible, awardees should seek to retain copyright.
 Adopting a Creative Commons Attribution (CC-BY) license is recommended as it enables re-use of publications via text- and data-mining.